ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 ---

 ## Proxmox - Creating a virtual Qemu/KVM machine (VM) + ioBroker installation afterwards
-This example tutorial shows how to create a [VM](https://pve.proxmox.com/wiki/Qemu/KVM_Virtual_Machines) (debian11) and then install ioBroker in it.
+This example tutorial shows how to create a [VM](https://pve.proxmox.com/wiki/Qemu/KVM_Virtual_Machines) (debian stable (as of October 30, 2024 = Debian 12 'Bookworm')) and then install ioBroker in it.

 It is of course possible to use Ubuntu instead of Debian, but make sure to use an Ubuntu Server **LTS version**.

 For clarity, image descriptions and additional information can be opened.

 ### 1 - Download ISO image
-First, a [ISO image](https://www.debian.org/distrib/)(64-bit PC Netinst ISO) is required, which must be loaded into the root directory (local) in the basic installation (if no additional drives have been created).
+First, a [ISO image](https://www.debian.org/distrib/) (64-bit PC Netinst ISO) is required, which must be loaded into the root directory (local) in the basic installation (if no additional drives have been created).

 To do this, go to local > ISO images.
 There are two options there.